1tony0/shazamFPGA/README.md

 # 🎵 DE10-Nano Music Recognition System (Shazam Clone)

-This project implements a real-time music recognition system on the **Terasic DE10-Nano FPGA SoC**, inspired by **Shazam**.
+This project done by Antonio and Skye implements a real-time music recognition system on the **Terasic DE10-Nano FPGA SoC**, inspired by **Shazam**.
 It captures audio from a USB microphone, performs FFT and peak detection on the FPGA, and uses the ARM processor running Linux to match extracted fingerprints against a local song database.

 ---